 Contact you landlord if you are a social housing tenant.
-If your private landlord is failing to maintain the property contact the Council.
+If your private landlord is failing to maintain the property please contact us.

 Home assistance hub

-If you are a home owner the Council’s Home Assistance Hub can provide advice and assistance on home adaptations, repairs and improvements, handyperson services, loans and grants, home safety and security.
-You can contact the Home Assistance Hub.
+If you are a homeowner, our Home Assistance Hub can provide advice and assistance on home adaptations, repairs and improvements, handyperson services, loans and grants, home safety and security.
+More information can be found on our Home Assistance Hub page.

 If your current home cannot be adapted to meet your needs a referral should be made to Housing Options as soon as possible before you are discharged.

-If you are threatened with homelessness within 56 days, you can make an application for assistance to the council under the Homelessness Reduction Act 2017.
+If you are threatened with homelessness within 56 days, you can make an application for assistance to us under the Homelessness Reduction Act 2017.

-The council has a duty to assess your case and agree a personalised plan with you and provide assistance to try and prevent your homelessness.
+We have a duty to assess your case and agree a personalised plan with you and provide assistance to try and prevent your homelessness.
 There are a wide range of services available to help people who are at risk of homelessness, ranging from assistance with managing in their current home to rehousing into more suitable accommodation, perhaps with specialised support tailored to the individual’s needs.
-The Housing Options team can assist you with this as well as helping you access other services.
+Our Housing Options team can assist you with this as well as helping you access other services.

 Homeless on discharge from hospital

-If you are homeless the council will help you find alternative accommodation or may offer you temporary accommodation if you have an apparent priority need.
+If you are homeless we will help you find alternative accommodation or may offer you temporary accommodation if you have an apparent priority need.
 You may be in priority need because you have been in hospital or for other reasons such as mental health issues or a physical disability.
-The council will also need to establish if you are eligible (have a right to stay indefinitely in the UK), not intentionally homeless, and whether you have a local connection.
+We will also need to establish if you are eligible (have a right to stay indefinitely in the UK), not intentionally homeless, and whether you have a local connection.
 If you do not have a local connection you may be referred back to another local authority where you do.